 - Please refer to the California Department of Education California Alternate Assessments Web page for the definition of “eligible students” as it applies to students who take the CAAs.
 To be able to assign a student in the Test Operations Management System (TOMS) to take the CAAs, the California Longitudinal Pupil Achievement Data System (CALPADS) education program code (field 3.13) must be set to “special education” (value 144) and the primary disability category (field 3.21) must not be blank.

 - Which grade levels participate in the CAAs?

 - Eligible students in grades three through eight and grade eleven participate in the CAAs for English language arts/literacy (ELA) and mathematics.
-All students in grades five and eight who are eligible to take the CAAs for ELA and mathematics also will take the pilot CAA for Science.
-Students in grade ten, eleven, or twelve, will, according to assignments for each school, take the CAA for Science; as will high school students in ungraded programs whose calculated grade corresponds with the assigned grade.
+All students in grades five, eight, and high school who are eligible to take the CAAs for ELA and mathematics also will take the second year of pilot for CAA for Science.

 - In online training this year, will CAA test examiners be required to pass quizzes with a certain percentage and/or print a certificate of completion?

 - Test examiners are required to view the test administration tutorial and/or attend a locally provided training.
 Upon completion of the tutorial or locally provided training, text examiners must present their resulting completion certificate to their California Assessment of Student Performance and Progress (CAASPP) test site coordinator or local educational agency CAASPP coordinator.

 - Can students take the CAA in mathematics only or ELA only, or must they take the CAAs in both subjects?